top of page

 TM

-Trauma-informed consultation and professional development for legal and therapeutic professionals navigating complex family dynamics.
+Consultation, education, and professional development for legal and therapeutic professionals navigating complex parenting, including child resistance, coercive control, and post-separation abuse.

 Trusted by professionals working at the intersection of family law, mental health, and child advocacy.